Imbros: Environment

+Gökçeada (imroz) sheep

+This ancient native breed of sheep is named after the island where it was established.
+The sheep is suitable for milk and meat.
+Outside the island, it is still farmed in Çanakkale.

 Marine

 Water from the Black and Marmara Seas mixing with the warmer saltier water of the Aegean Sea supports a rich marine ecosystem.

 Wind

 Offshore wind power may be developed in future.
 At the moment, there are some wind turbines generating energy on the island.